LightDark

 Let’s be clear: Wix is a legitimate, capable website building platform.
 Millions of businesses use it successfully.
 The problem was never the platform — the problem was the order of operations.
 Strategy must come before tools.

 Wix’s drag-and-drop interface is designed for flexibility, but that flexibility carries a hidden risk: it makes it deceptively easy to start building immediately, before you’ve thought through the structure of what you’re building.
-The template creates an implied structure, and without a pre-planned navigation hierarchy, businesses accept that implied structure by default — even when it doesn’t reflect how their customers actually think or shop.
+The result is a website that looks like a business — but navigates like an afterthought.

 The Template Trap